Glen Of Imaal Terrier

 The Glen of Imaal Terrier originated in Ireland's county Wicklow and was named after a glen in that region.

-Not much detail is known about their development, but it believed they joined the ranks of the dog world in
+Not much detail is known about the development of the Glen terriers, but it believed they joined the ranks of the dog world in the 1700s.
+Today the gene pool is not very large which can make it more time consuming for those wishing to obtain one.

-Another unique service provided by the Glen, was working a dog wheel to turn the meat on a kitchen spit.
+Another unique job assigned to the Glen that provided a useful service, was working a dog wheel to turn the meat on a kitchen spit.

 His short-legged profile made him just right for the job.